SPECSAVERS Customer Service Sytem (S.C.S.S.)

 Translating research into a strategy

-- Adhere to client digital brand guidelines.
+- Brand alignment: comply with client digital brand guidelines.

 Design and testing